 - They completed their service under special circumstances, like death on active duty.

 For eligible Veterans who died before Nov.
 1, 1990, by law, VA may only furnish a headstone or marker if the grave is unmarked.
-VA can't provide a medallion.
-For eligible Veterans who died on or after Nov.
-1, 1990, the grave isn’t required to be unmarked.
+For those who died on or after Nov.
+1, 1990, they may have a marked grave.

 VA furnishes headstones and markers for eligible Veterans' spouses and dependents buried or memorialized in a national, military post or base, or state Veterans cemetery.
 Spouses and dependents buried in a private cemetery are not eligible.